 - Avoid driving through tall grass.

-- Make sure spark arresters on the internal combustion engines of off road vehicles are clean.
+- Make sure spark arresters on the internal combustion engines of off-road vehicles are clean.

 - Never throw a lighted cigarette out the window of a vehicle.

-- Use ash trays.
+- Always use ash trays.

-- Store fireworks in a cool dry area.
+- Store fireworks in a cool, dry area.

 - When using fireworks, always have a fire extinguisher, water supply, hose, or bucket of water nearby.

 - If a burn ban is in effect for your area, call your local fire department to inquire about what activities are included in the restriction.
-In some areas, a burn ban may restrict the use of fireworks.
+In some areas, a burn ban may prohibit or restrict the use of fireworks.

 - Grease trailer wheels, check tires, and ensure safety chains are not touching the ground.